 VII.
-Preliminary Conclusions and Recommendations.
+Conclusions and Recommendations.

 Consistent with Principle 35, IOSCO has analyzed the nature of the CDS market and its participants and the potential impact of introducing post-trade transparency to the CDS market.
 IOSCO has long recognized that increased transparency has the potential to improve the quality of financial markets and has issued a number of statements supporting expansion of post-trade transparency.
-IOSCO equally has recognized that regulators should proceed deliberatively in implementing post-trade transparency after assessing the unique characteristics and needs of the relevant market.67 A number of economic studies, as well as IOSCO's own survey of market participants and other market observers, suggest that mandatory post-trade transparency may reduce transaction costs and improve some measures of market participants and other market observers to IOSCO's survey of market participants and other market of certain costs, IOSCO's preliminary study of the impact of post-trade transparency in the index CDS market in the United States does not suggest that the introduction of mandatory post-trade transparency had a substantial effect on market risk exposure or market activity in index CDS products.
+IOSCO equally has recognized that regulators should proceed deliberatively in implementing post-trade transparency after assessing the unique characteristics and needs of the relevant market.68 A number of economic studies, as well as IOSCO's own survey of market participants and other market observers, suggest that mandatory post-trade transparency may reduce transaction costs and improve some measures of market participants and other market observers suggest the potential for certain costs, IOSCO's study of the impact of post-trade transparency had a substantial effect on market risk exposure or market activity in index CDS products.